-- Place rice in a large pot that has a lid.
-Add 2 cups of the water and allow to soak for 10 minutes (or longer).
+- In a large pot that has a lid, place the rice and add 2 cups of the water.
+Allow it to soak for 10 minutes or longer.

-- Add remaining 1 1/2 cups water and salt to the pot.
+- Add the remaining 1 1/2 cups water and salt to the pot.
 Stir well.

 - Place over high heat.
-As soon as the water comes to a bubbling boil, reduce heat to medium-low (around 2.5 on your dial).
-Cover 3/4 of the pot with the lid (so that the lid is sitting askew, allowing some of the steam to escape).
+As soon as the water comes to a boil, reduce heat to medium-low.
+Cover 3/4 of the pot so the lid is sitting askew, allowing some of the steam to escape.

 - Boil the rice like this for 15 to 20 minutes, or until all the water has been absorbed.

 - Turn off the heat, but keep the pot on the burner.
-Place lid on tight and allow rice to "steam" in this way for 5 to 10 minutes.
+Place the lid on tight and allow the rice to "steam" in this way for 5 to 10 minutes.

-- Turn heat on low and, while gently simmering, add 3/4 cup to 1 cup sugar or to taste.
-Brown sugar will give you a darker color, while white sugar will give you pure white rice pudding.
-Add vanilla, cinnamon, nutmeg and cloves.
+- Turn the heat on low and, while gently simmering, add 3/4 cup to 1 cup sugar to suit your taste.
+Add vanilla, cinnamon, nutmeg, and cloves.

-- Taste test for sweetness, adding more sugar if not sweet enough, or more coconut milk if too sweet for your taste.
+- Taste test the pudding for sweetness.
+Add more sugar if it's not sweet enough or more coconut milk if it's too sweet.

 - The rice will eventually absorb most of the coconut milk, creating a very thick rice pudding.

-- Garnish each serving by sprinkling with extra cinnamon or nutmeg, and decorate with cinnamon sticks, whole star anise, and crushed peanuts or toasted coconut if desired.
+- Garnish each serving by sprinkling extra cinnamon or nutmeg on top.
+Decorate it with cinnamon sticks, whole star anise, and crushed peanuts or toasted coconut if desired.